codeunion/photo-gallery-cli/README.md

 /path/to/my-pic.jpg
 ```

 If you don't already know how to do this, that is fine.
 But you will need to do the research on your own to figure it out.
-Since we are just getting started, and you may still be learning how to research effectively, here are some search queries you might want to try asking the internet:
+Since we are getting started, and you may still be learning how to research effectively, here are some search queries you might want to try asking the internet:

 - What is an absolute path?
 - How to access command-line arguments in Ruby?